The Moon’s potential for radio astronomy and Chang’e 4

 Such versatile and near-continuous observation capability of the Chang’e 4 mission is being used to create a radio map of the sky.
 To further that goal, these two spacecraft are also being tested to make use of interferometry, a technique used by multiple radio observatories on Earth to achieve higher resolution views of cosmic objects.
 Interferometry is what helped produce the first image of a black hole for instance.

 In all, the Chang’e 4 mission is demonstrating the potential for radio astronomy on the Moon.
 China hopes to build on its success with the the launch of Chang’e 7 in 2024.
-As part of many radio astronomy instruments launching to the Moon in this decade, NASA’s ROLSES instrument launching in late 2021 will characterize the radio frequencies from lunar soil, so that future radio telescopes can account for its interference.

 This post was made possible thanks to Arun Raghavan supporting me on Patreon.